kixe/FieldtypeSelectExtOption/README.md

 ![Screenshot](https://raw.githubusercontent.com/kixe/FieldtypeSelectExtOption/master/screenshot.jpg)

 + #### Inputfieldtype
 Fieldtype **SelectExtOption** is compatible with the following Inputfieldtypes.
+You maybe need to adapt InputfieldPage to make all the options available.

  + InputfieldSelect
  + InputfieldRadios